EricHripko/brew-comdb2/README.md

 ```
 $ brew install https://raw.githubusercontent.com/EricHripko/brew-comdb2/master/comdb2.rb
 ```
 All the COMDB2 executables will be available in `$PATH`.
-The database files can be found in `/usr/local/var/cdb2/` whereas the logs are placed in `/usr/local/var/log/cdb2/`.
+The database files can be found in `/usr/local/var/cdb2/` whereas logs are placed in `/usr/local/var/log/cdb2/`.
+You can also test if COMDB2 was installed successfully by running `brew test comdb2`.